rancher/rio/docs/riofile.md

 #### How to use Rio to deploy an application with arbitary YAML

-In this example we will see how to define both a normal Rio service and arbitary Kubernetse manifests and deploy both of these with Rio.
+In this example we will see how to define both a normal Rio service and arbitary Kubernetes manifests and deploy both of these with Rio.
 Follow the quickstart to get Rio installed into your cluster and ensure the output of `rio info` looks similar to this:
 ```
 Rio Version:  >=0.6.0
 Rio CLI Version: >=0.6.0